 There are proven links between excisional procedures used to treat CIN and subsequent adverse effects on pregnancy.
 In light of the plethora of research addressing this issue, questions have been raised about whether medical providers are overtreating CIN, especially in cases of low-grade dysplasia.
 Therefore, it is prudent to exercise caution when managing patients of childbearing age diagnosed with low-grade CIN.
 For patients who must receive excisional treatment for CIN, better education about consequent effects on pregnancy is necessary, including available options to help combat subsequent cervical insufficiency.

 Megan Schmittdiel, Catherine Chen and Adria Brzenk are students in the physician assistant program at Pace University in New York City.
-Ellen D. Mandel is a clinical associate professor at Pace University and an associate professor at Seton Hall University.
+Ellen D. Mandel is a clinical associate professor at Pace University.

 1. GLOBOCAN 2012 (IARC).
 Cervical Cancer: estimated incidence, mortality and prevalence worldwide in 2012. http://globocan.iarc.fr/Pages/fact_sheets_cancer.aspx?cancer=cervix